DNAgedcom: What it is and How to use it

-Well first, a GEDCOM is a type of DNA data file which contains information on your family tree, and allows you to transfer this data between different software that analyzes your genealogy.
+Well first, a GEDCOM is a type of DNA data file that contains information on your family tree, and allows you to transfer this data between different software that analyzes your genealogy.
 DNAgedcom is a website that offers an analysis of these files.
-Using tools on DNAgedcom, you can analyze your family tree in greater detail than sites like Ancestry.com allow.
+Using the tools available on DNAgedcom, you can analyze your family tree in greater detail than sites like Ancestry.com allow.

 In order to use DNAgedcom.com, you first must have a GEDCOM file.
-Most DNA testing companies do not offer a GEDCOM file, as they are most often used only by genetic genealogists.
-However, for an amateur of genetic genealogy, this type of file is easy to acquire, although it requires some advanced steps to better understand your family history.
+Most genetic DNA testing companies do not offer a GEDCOM file, as they are most often used only by genetic genealogists.
+However, for an amateur genetic genealogist, this type of file is easy to acquire, although it requires some advanced steps to better understand your family history.

-To start, you must download your raw DNA data file from the company which has tested your DNA.
-Many companies offer this option including 23andMe, AncestryDNA, MyHeritage, FamilyTreeDNA (FTDNA), and most other major DNA testing companies.
+To start, you must download your raw DNA data file from the company that has tested your DNA.
+Many companies offer DNA testing kits, including 23andMe, AncestryDNA, MyHeritage, FamilyTreeDNA (FTDNA), and most other major genetic DNA testing companies.
 Many of these companies offer the ability to find DNA matches through a DNA test, however, they do not allow you to analyze how your genetic tree is intertwined with other genetic trees.
 To do this, you must take your raw DNA file and complete several steps.

 First, you must upload your data to GEDmatch.com.
 This website allows you to find genetic matches in their database using your raw DNA data.
 The site also allows you to create a GEDCOM file, which details the aspects of your family tree needed to make comparisons.
 Then, you must upload this file to GWorks, the DNAgedcom client used to analyze these files.
 Alternatively, you can log into your Ancestry, 23andMe, or MyHeritage account directly using the directions on this website.
 This website also provides information on how to find clusters, which can group your DNA matches into results which show different branches of your family and how much DNA you received from each source.

-While the site does offer a low-cost way to analyze your genetic ancestry in much deeper ways than the simple matching features of most genetic testing companies, there is a steep learning curve.
+While the site does offer a low-cost way to analyze your genetic ancestry in much deeper ways than the simple matching features of most genetic DNA testing companies, there is a steep learning curve.
 In fact, there is a 25-page installation guide which details the complexities of subscribing and downloading the DNAgedcom software to your computer.
 Steps include paying the subscription, installing the software, and uploading genetic data.
-Unfortunately, none of these steps are user-friendly and many must be done in a particular order to get accurate results.
+Unfortunately, as per DNAgedcom client reviews, none of these steps are user-friendly and many must be done in a particular order to get accurate results.